KholdStare/haskell-intro/slides.md

 * Statically typed
     * Rich type system
     * Inference engine
-    * Type polymorphism, Kinds, Kind Polmorphism
+    * Type polymorphism, Kinds, Kind Polymorphism
 * Non-strict evaluation
     * A.k.a. lazy evaluation

 # Pure

+* Functions are functions in the mathematical sense
 * No side effects within functions
     * No mutation or implicit state - everything is immutable
     * No IO